Richard L. Brown

-Dr. Shoudel is a member of the active hospital staff for Memorial Medical Center.
+Dr. Shoudel is a member of the active hospital staff for Springfield Memorial Hospital.
 He was the Department Chair for Saint John's Hospital’s Department of Podiatry from 2003-2018.
 Dr. Shoudel was also a committee member for the Diabetes Advisory Committee, Southern Illinois University Diabetes Education Program, from 1994 to 2000.

 Dr. Shoudel has also been a co-investigator for several medications in phase three studies directed at treating diabetic foot ulcerations.

 Dr. Shoudel holds professional membership in both the American Podiatric Medical Association and the Illinois Podiatric Medical Association.

 Dr. Shoudel has an extensive history of community involvement:

 - Trustee of the Village of Rochester, 2000 to 2015

 - Trustee of the Rochester Police Department, 2000 to 2015

 - Chair of Police, Parks, Public Health and Safety Committee, 2000 to 2015